Bobclinton/Fav-Photography/README.md

 ### Project Author is Clinton Otieno

 The project entails a webpage with favourite photos showing variety of photos.
-My webpage shows pictures of vehicles with their different locations and contacts of the owners so to
+My webpage shows pictures of vehicles with their different locations and contacts of the owners so to make

 The instructions include: